Why the resurgence of organized labor hasn’t helped gig workers

 Boasting over 35,000 members, the #DeclineNow Facebook group is massive compared to its Instacart and Shipt counterpart (with 1,800) and Gopuff workers’ current organizing efforts.
 But only a tiny fraction of DoorDash’s million-plus dashers participate.

-The founders claim that their movement is big enough to affect wages, and there’s some anecdotal evidence of that in the Seattle area, based on data from gig pay tracking service Solo.
+The founders claim that their movement is big enough to affect wages, and there’s some anecdotal evidence of that in the Seattle area, based on data from gig-pay tracking service Solo.
 Hourly earnings on DoorDash increased from about $24 per hour in March to about $30 per hour in May, as #DeclineNow started gaining traction.
 “You can’t prove causation, but we did see quite a dramatic increase in average hourly earnings during that time,” says Bryce Bennett, the CEO of Solo and a former regional manager for Uber.
 “And we also saw a slight uptick in tips from about $5 to $6 per order.”

 If #DeclineNow is succeeding, it’s not through workers resorting to traditional strike tactics.
 Rather, the group is driving a hard bargain with its business partner, DoorDash.
 (We tried to learn more about #DeclineNow by interviewing its cofounders, but they declined to speak with us unless we paid a consultation fee.)

-Note: This article has been updated to reflect additional input from Gopuff.